FDio/csit/docs/report/introduction/methodology_trex_traffic_generator.rst

 set "packets per transaction" value to 2, just to keep the TPS semantics as a unidirectional input value.

-Startup delay
-_____________

-By investigating Trex behavior, it was found that TRex does not start the traffic in ASTF mode immediately.
-There is a delay of zero traffic, after which the traffic rate ramps up to the defined TPS value.

 Duration stretching
 ___________________